deadlyvipers/dojo_rules/introduction.md

-i like to play soccer
+I like to play soccer
+My favorite Code School path is GIT.